qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_update'></a>
 ## qri update

 add/create the lastest version of a dataset

-### Synopsis
+#### Synopsis

 Update fast-forwards your dataset to the latest known version.
 If the dataset is not in your namespace (i.e. dataset name doesn't start with your peername), update will ask the peer for any new versions and download them.
 Updating a peer dataset accepts no arguments other than the dataset name and --dry-run flag.

 **For peer update to work, the peer must be online at the time.
 We know this is irritating, we're working on a solution.**

 Calling update on a dataset in your namespace will advance your dataset by re-running any specified transform script, creating a new version of your dataset in the process.
 If your dataset doesn't have a transform script, update will error.

 <!--